Action démocratique du Québec: 2008 provincial election

 Quebec premier Jean Charest subsequently called a snap election for December 8, 2008.
 Polls indicated that the ADQ entered the campaign far behind the governing Liberals and the PQ.

 The party was routed in this election, falling to seven seats, six of whom were incumbents.
 This was five seats short of official status in the legislature.
 While giving his concession speech, Dumont announced that he would not be the leader of his party for the subsequent election.

 While political commentators wondered whether the ADQ would survive Dumont's departure, there were three candidates for the 2009 leadership election.
 On February 27, 2009, Sylvie Roy was named the interim leader of the party.

 By-election loss of Dumont's seat

 The ADQ candidate came in third place in a June 21, 2009 by-election to fill the Rivière-du-Loup seat that Dumont vacated when he resigned from the National Assembly.
-Dumont had held the seat for 14 years and had carried it in the 2008 provincial election with over 50% of the vote, compared to the less than 15% garnered by ADQ candidate Gilberte Côté.
+Dumont had held the seat for 14 years; he had carried it in the 2008 provincial election with over 50% of the vote, compared to the less than 15% garnered by ADQ candidate Gilberte Côté.
 The loss reduced the ADQ to six seats in the National Assembly.